O.F.T.B.

-O.F.T.B. (an abbreviation of Operation From The Bottom) was an American hip hop group from the Watts district of Los Angeles, California.
+O.F.T.B. (an abbreviation of Operation from the Bottom) was an American hip hop group from the Watts district of Los Angeles, California.
 The group O.F.T.B. consisted of three founding actual gang members Kevin "Flipside" White, Sammy "Bust Stop" Williams, and Ronald "Low M.B."
 Watkins, who grew up in Nickerson Gardens Project, which is home to the notorious gang Bounty Hunter Bloods.
 They were signed to Big Beat Records where they released their debut album Straight Up Watts in 1992 with the hit single "Slangin' Dope".

 History

 The trio, Flipside, Low M.B., and Bus Stop released Straight Up Watts album on the Atlantic-backed Big Beat Records in 1992. their first single, "Slangin' Dope", received heavy rotation on The Box, which was a local TV channel for Los Angeles that only played requested music videos.
 Under the guidance of DJ Quik and 2nd II None's manager "Greedy" Greg, the group was soon picked up by Death Row Records.
-O.F.T.B. appeared on the platinum-selling, Suge Knight / Dr. Dre-produced soundtrack for Above The Rim, as well as the soundtrack for Murder Was The Case.

 Death Row Records

-The trio appeared on the platinum-selling, Suge Knight and Death Row-produced soundtrack for the 1994 film Above the Rim with tracks, such as "Crack Em" (produced by DJ Quik and Murder Was The Case "Hot One") as well as on the soundtrack for 1997 film Gridlock'd with track "Body & Soul".
-O.F.T.B. also appeared the Gang Related soundtrack with "Keep Your Eyez Open" in 1997.
+O.F.T.B. appeared on the platinum-selling, Suge Knight / Dr. Dre-produced soundtrack for the 1994-film Above the Rim with a track titled "Crack Em" (produced by DJ Quik), on the cassette-exclusive track "Hot Ones" for the soundtrack of the 1994-film Murder Was The Case, on the track "Body and Soul" on the Gridlock'd soundtrack and on the track "Keep Your Eyez Open" from the Gang Related soundtrack.

 With Tupac Shakur

 Tupac Shakur worked with O.F.T.B. on several tracks such as "The Struggle Continuez", "Worldwide (Time After Time)" and the original version "Better Dayz".
 The remake of Better Dayz was released after the death of 2Pac on his multi-platinum double-album (Better Dayz).
-They also made tribute song dedicated to 2Pac and Yaki Kadafi called "Still A Mystery" featuring The Outlawz and Kurupt.
-2Pac also mention them in his hit single "To Live And Die In L.A." from The Don Killuminati: The 7 Day Theory In 2013, they digitally released Hostile Environment through Tha Payroll Entertainment.
+They made a tribute song dedicated to 2Pac and Yaki Kadafi called "Still A Mystery" featuring The Outlawz and Kurupt.
+2Pac, also, mentioned them in his hit single "To Live And Die In L.A." from The Don Killuminati: The 7 Day Theory and on the outro of " Last one left" (LBC, OFTB, MOB...)
+In 2013, they digitally released Hostile Environment through Tha Payroll Entertainment.